Recently, we partnered with a very special organization in south Tel-Aviv that cares for the homeless.

 We had recently begun supporting the soup kitchen, so Batya and Barry went in for a visit.
 They were deeply impressed with the work being done, and the care given to the homeless of Tel Aviv.

-Sadly, the neighbours have protested the food distribution so close to their homes.
-One of the neighbours even poured water from above to drive away the hungry food recipients, while other neighbours called the police.
-We were stunned by the inability to show compassion towards people who have no roof over their heads, and who suffer from extreme hunger.
+Sadly, the neighbors have protested the food distribution so close to their homes.
+One of the neighbors even poured water from above to drive away the hungry food recipients, while other neighbors called the police.
+They were stunned by the inability to show compassion towards people who have no roof over their heads, and who suffer from extreme hunger.

 While they were there, Barry and Batya met a woman named Svetlana, who was serving food.
 Svetlana herself had been homeless in the past and had been so severely addicted to drugs that she didn’t believe she had the strength to be rehabilitated.
 She was so thankful for the life-changing help she received that she now feels called to help others like herself.